 Foods to Avoid to Reduce Heartburn

-- Fried food: The biggest contributor to heartburn is fried food, both meat and vegetables.
+- Fried food: The most significant contributor to heartburn is fried food, both meat and vegetables.
 Fried foods aggravate your digestive system and lead to heartburn and acid reflux.

-- Fast food: Fast food is loaded with fat and sugar, not to mention the empty calories.
+- Fast food: Fast food is high in fat and sugar, not to mention empty calories.
 So there are many reasons to avoid fast food.
 Now there’s another: it upsets your stomach and causes heartburn.

 - Citric fruit: The citric acid in this fruit relaxes your esophageal sphincter.
 Oranges and grapefruit, in particular, contribute to heartburn by making the symptoms worse.

 - Peppermint: This sweet relaxes your stomach, allowing food to move more quickly to your intestines.
 But if you’re suffering from heartburn, peppermint will make it worse.

 Two more notes about foods to avoid when you’re trying to eliminate your heartburn symptoms: